This post may contain affiliate links. But hey! I only promote brands and products that I really trust and love.

 Hi friends!
 It’s Monday again, and I know you know what that means.
 It’s Mental Health Monday!

 We cover everything under the sun here at Uninspired– from dating to TV recommendations to great vacation spots.
-But I feel it’s incredibly important to talk about mental health especially because twenty-somethings have got a lot on our plates.
+But I feel it’s especially important to talk about mental health because twenty-somethings have got a lot on our plates.
 We’re expected to build our entire futures in this time.
 And we’re expected to enjoy life, because this is the prime of it.
-Also, we’re expected to act like we’ve got it all together, all the time.
 That just isn’t realistic.
-And if we try to pretend it is, we’ll go absolutely bonkers.
 We’ve got to take care of ourselves, but often, that need to pretend we’ve got it all together gets in our way.
-We need others to give us hope that it’s possible, and that’s the point of this series.
+We need others to give us hope that it’s possible.

 The Benefits of a Creative Outlet